 County of Gloucester: Lea (part of), Lea Bailey Hamlet.
 The parish of Ruardean was added on 23 November 1836.

 The population falling within the union at the 1831 census had been 11,973 with parishes ranging in size from Llandinabo (population 53) to Ross itself (3,078).
 The average annual poor-rate expenditure for the period 1834-36 had been £6,054 or 9s.6d. per head of the population.

 A new union workhouse was built in 1836-7 adjacent to the site of the existing parish workhouse on Alton Street at the south of Ross.
 It was designed by John Plowman.

 The workhouse later became Ross Poor Law Institution and more recently Dean Hill Hospital.
-Almost all the buildings were demolished and rebuilt as Ross Community Hospital in 1997.
+Almost all the old buildings were demolished with the building of the Ross Community Hospital on the site in 1997.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Herefordshire Archives and Record Centre, Fir Tree Lane, Hereford HR2 6LA.
 Very few records survive — Relief order books (1915-24); etc.